Team973/2018-inseason/docs/StyleGuide.md

 ```

 ### Rule #2: Naming variables according to scope
 Member, static, and global variables should be named starting with `m_`, `s_`, or `g_` respectively.
 In declaring member variables in a class, there should be a space between the type and the name.
-Declaring constants should have all characters in uppercase and should use underscores instead of spaces.
 ```c++
 int g_value = 10
 static const double  TALON_ID = 0;